Drosophila facility information

 If your culture contains mites and you wish to keep the flies, remove cultures from the fly lab.
 Passage them three times on consecutive days onto fresh medium.
 Then allow the flies to go through two generations.
 Putting the tubes on a surface of glycerol makes the transfer of mites from one tube to another more difficult.

-Please refer to the waste assessment and poster by the door in D22 for information regarding the correct segregation and disposal of waste.
+Please refer to the poster by the door and waste assessment in D22 for information regarding the correct segregation and disposal of biological waste.

-Use the yellow bins to dispose of fly cultures.
+Use the GM waste bins to dispose of other fly cultures.
 These will contain an orange bag on the outside and two black bags on the inside.
-When the bin you are using is full please take out the bags and twist the top around.
+Please empty your GM waste bin at least every 2 weeks and label the lid with the date you have done this.
+To do this, take out the bags and twist the top around.
 Secure very tightly with a long electrical cable tie ensuring no flies can escape.
-Fill out an orange label (GM/Infectious Waste) with the following information: Department-BMS Laboratory–D22 and Date Sealed.
-Place the label on the bag and put it in the designated place for disposal.
+Fill out an orange label (GM/Infectious Waste) with the following information: Department-BIS Laboratory–D22 and Date Sealed.
+Place the label on the bag and put it out of the way to the right of the incubator.

 The sharps bin is located on the long bench.